DataFire/Integrations/integrations/generated/rebilly/README.md

   * extension `string`: The File extension
   * height `integer`: Image height, applicable to images only
   * id
+  * isPublic `boolean`: Is the file available publicly (without authentication).
+If true, the permalink in the _links section contains the public URL.
   * mime `string` (values: image/png, image/jpeg, image/gif, application/pdf, audio/mpeg): The mime type
   * name `string`: Original File name
   * sha1 `string`: Hash sum of the file